EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 You can follow the instructions in [the project's README file](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/blob/json-web-token/VehicleQuotes/README.md) if you want to get the app up and running.

-For our demo use case; we will try to develop a backend task that creates new user accounts for our existing application.
+For our demo use case, we will try to develop a backend task that creates new user accounts for our existing application.

 Let's get to it.